Photo: Roses Feeling The Heat , My Abraham Darby shrub rose and my little dog, Tobey.

 You see, roses that are grown in the low desert regions, don’t like the intense sun and heat that summer brings.
 As a result, the flowers become smaller, and the petals burn in the sun and turn crispy.
 By July, you are unlikely to see any new roses appearing until Fall.

-The rose blooms aren’t the only parts of the roses affected by the summer heat – the leaves can become sunburn.
+The rose blooms aren’t the only parts of the roses feeling heat concerns in summer – the leaves can become sunburn.

 The sight of brown crispy petals and leaves may make you want to prune them away, but don’t.